 Employment disputes are an unfortunate but common reality in the modern workplace.
 They can stem from a variety of issues, such as employee conduct, wage disputes, workplace discrimination, wrongful termination claims, and violations of labor laws.
+Many of these conflicts involve employment contract disputes, particularly when disagreements arise over compensation, termination provisions, or restrictive covenants.
 For employers, managing these conflicts can be particularly challenging, as they must balance legal compliance with effective workforce management, protecting the company’s interests, and maintaining a positive work environment.

 Common Types of Employment Disputes